How do ACLs work?

-ACLs is an extra authentication backend in Nexus.
+ACLs is an extra authentication backend in ADR Nexus server.
 It has a predefined set of permissions that can be reused across user-groups and object categories.
 These permissions and their association with object categories are stored in the database, making them persistent.
 ACLs is backwards compatible: older versions of external tools like template editor and EnSight can still communicate without changing anything.

 Users/Groups